ThomasMertes/seed7/src/read_me.txt

                                 from unaligned memory positions.
                                 This macro is currently not used.

+  NO_EMPTY_STRUCTS: Defined when the C compiler considers an empty
+                    struct as syntax error.

   HAS_GETRLIMIT: Defined when the functions getrlimit() and
                  setrlimit() are available.